douglasgreen/outlines/computing/databases/mysql.md

         CREATE USER 'username'@'host' IDENTIFIED BY 'password';

--   The \'host\' specifies where the user can connect from.
+-   The 'host' specifies where the user can connect from.
 It can be a specific IP, `%` for any host, or `localhost`.

 Modifying Users: